ironbar/aimo/docs/modeling/Iteration_01_overfit.md

 ## Conclusion

+DeepSeekMath seems to be capable of solving the train problems if given a similar problem as context in a few-shot prompt.
+I have been able to achieve perfect score by giving the exact same problems as input, but I also have seen that givin similar problems works.

+It does not follow the instructions too well, is better to give examples with few-shot prompt.

 ## Next steps

 - I might try to replicate or even improve the results of DeepSeekMath on MATH dataset.
 - Bigger context window will increase the chance of having a similar problem in the prompt
-- A good embedding model will also increase the likelihood of solving the problem
+- A good embedding model will also increase the likelihood of solving the problem, because more relevant problems will be given as context.
+- Could I verify the answers to the problems?
+Instead of relying on self-consistency.

 ## TODO